 Bowl

-Various type of flowers and leaves
+Various types of flowers and leaves

 A pot or steamer